scottyhardy/docker-remote-desktop/README.md

 ## Running locally built container with scripts

 These simple scripts are provided to run the local container image built in the previous step, either interactively or as a detached daemon.
-Note that these scripts do not download the image from Docker Hub.
+Note that these scripts do not pull the image from Docker Hub.

 To run with an interactive bash session: